northeastern-rc/rc-public-documentation/docs/source/managingprojects/index.md

 :link: cheatsheet
 :link-type: doc

-A one-page guide that provides all the information necessary on our project management software.
+A one-page guide that provides all the information necessary on our software that manages `/projects`.
 +++
 [Learn more »](cheatsheet)
 :::